lepoco/wc-poczta/readme.txt

 1. The plugin was created

 == Upgrade Notice ==

+= 1.3.0 =
+Fixing the weight limit and add custom e-mail fields.

 = 1.2.0 =
 The new version of the plug is not compatible with the old one.
 Be careful while updating.